jackwkinsey/godot-2d-starter/README.md

 Here's is what I added:

+- **Git Ignore file**: This is a dead simple ignore file that just adds common directories/files for Godot projects.
+It was created by [gitignore.io](https://www.gitignore.io).
 - **A pixel art icon**: instead of the regular one, you'll see a 32x32 pixel art icon based on the Godot mascot.
 This will allow you to see that the pixels are sharp for your assets.
 - **Default import settings**: I setup the texture import settings to default to *2D Pixel*.
 I think this should carry over if you download this repo since it is a project setting.
 If this doesn't work (i.e. you start importing your own pixel art and it looks blurry), you can change this in the *Import* tab of the editor (next to the *Scene* tab by default).
 Simply click on *Preset* -> *2D Pixel* and then the **Reimport** button.
 Then click on *Preset* -> *Set as Default for 'Texture'*.
 - **Basic World scene**: this scene just displays the pixel art icon in the center of the screen.
 It is also located in the *Scenes* folder to hopefully encourage project organization. 😉